Clean Energy Program

 Applicant type: Nonprofit

-Location of project: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont Expand all
+Location of project: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont Show all

 The world’s scientists agree: the climate is changing and humankind is largely responsible.
 Global temperature increases over the last century resulting from the use of fossil fuels have already begun to impact the ecosystems that support life on Earth.
 We’ve seen increasingly severe droughts in some places, intense floods in others and rising sea levels along our coasts, all of which threaten the communities in which we live and the environments that support us.